The top foods to try in Lisbon

 Lisbon is a European capital filled with new-wave Portuguese cuisine and bustling street markets.
 Grab yourself a bargain flight and take a foodie holiday.

-Lisbon is the on-trend-destination for 2017 and a bargain city to visit compared to other European capitals.
-With smart new restaurants offering new-wave Portuguese dishes, old-style establishments serving classics and plenty of bars and food markets, it’s the perfect foodie destination.
+Lisbon is a bargain city to visit compared to other European capitals.
+With smart new restaurants offering new-wave Portuguese dishes, old-style establishments serving the classics, and plenty of bars and food markets, it’s the perfect foodie destination.

 Don't leave Lisbon without trying...

 Usually made from chicken or game mixed with bread and fat, alheira has a slightly vinegary, smoky taste.
 It’s one of the few Portuguese sausages meant to be eaten as a sausage and not chopped up into other things.
 When cooked at home, they're grilled or baked.
 In a restaurant, they are usually deep-fried and served with lovely homemade chips with a fried egg popped on top – a good budget-friendly filling meal.
 You can get them in the supermarket for around €3 each.

 2. Ovos mexidos with farinheira or bacalhau à brás

 It’s amazing how versatile the egg is in Portugal.
 Even scrambled egg gets several treatments and isn't limited to just breakfast.
 Ovos mexidos (scrambled eggs) with farinheira is, on one hand, a delicious starter, and on the other, a gentle introduction to the farinheira, which is one of the Portuguese sausages that needs to be eaten in small quantities.
 This smoked sausage is made with flour, pork fat, paprika and white wine.